 Barbell bicep curl variations

 Besides the standing BB curl, there are more than 8 mass-building variations of the straight barbell curl that you can perform to beef up your biceps.
-See the links below for a complete tutorial on each exercise, or keep scrolling for a full FAQ.
+See the links below for a complete tutorial on the other types of bicep curls, or keep scrolling for a full FAQ.

 You can also check out our detailed barbell biceps workout guide if you're looking for a good routine to follow.